Have you heard the term “insulin resistance”? Have you wondered what it’s all about? Let’s spend a few minutes to chat about it.

 Most people achieve a great measure of success by adopting a keto or low carb diet.
 By getting sugar out of your diet, you can reverse insulin resistance or better yet, avoid it altogether!
 Here’s more information about eating low carb.

 I know this is all so confusing and frustrating.
-We’ve been told to eat the Standard American Diet (SAD) all these years because that’s what’s optimal for us.
+We’ve been told to eat the Standard American Diet (SAD) all these years because that’s what’s supposed to be optimal for us.
 But unfortunately, it’s not.
 It’s far from optimal.

 Make the change for a better life.
 Avoid insulin resistance.
 You won’t regret it.